 A Familiar Problem

 The new threat highlights the problems users can run into when using third-party stores to download mobile applications, particularly for Android.
-According to Safe and Savvy, 97 percent of all mobile malware is currently on Android systems.
+According to Forbes, 97 percent of all mobile malware is currently on Android systems.
 An overwhelming majority of the malware is distributed through doctored or outright malicious applications hosted on third-party mobile application stores.